Chapter

 even though we’d brought a massive amount of water with us.
 The room we

-sand that had blown in through the ruined roof had piled around the
+that had blown in through the ruined roof had piled around the space,

-space, leaving a concave depression where we lay and where most of the
+leaving a concave depression where we lay and where some of the water

 But ponds were